Patrick-Njiru/pizzas/README.md

 By Patrick Njiru

 ## Description
 A ruby on rails `api` application managing a database about various pizzas and restaurants and the relationsip between them.
 A restaurant has many pizzas and a pizza also has many restaurants (a many-to-many relationship).
 A join table is present to establish this relationship.
+I created this application using `ruby version 3.1.2`.

 ## Setup and Installation
 ## Requirements